Palestinian women look to Bethlehem to boost their role

 Of Zaboun's killing, Baboun says: "Had there been laws that deter such crimes, it would never have happened."

-Some 2.5 million Palestinians in the West Bank and east Jerusalem have been under Israeli occupation since a 1967 war.
+Some 2.5 million Palestinians in the West Bank and East Jerusalem have been under Israeli occupation since a 1967 war, when Israel annexed the territories in a move condemned internationally.

 The Palestinian legal system, at best a flawed jumble of laws inherited from successive colonial powers, has not fully recovered from an uprising against Israeli occupation in 1987 that left it in shreds.